 - Select Computer Management from the system menu, or open Run from the Start menu and type:

-- Navigate to Local Users and Groups > Users to display the number of SEUM-Users and confirm your changes.
+- In the Computer Management window, navigate to Local Users and Groups > Users to display the number of SEUM-Users and confirm your changes.

 - Repeat these steps for each WPM Player if you have multiple Transaction Locations.